 The Emergency Management and Continuity of Operations (EMCO) Office, in collaboration with the Paul Menton Centre (PMC), Carleton Disability Awareness Centre (CDAC) and Attendant Services, has implemented a risk action plan that considers the needs of Carleton’s community with disabilities.
 Being prepared for an emergency provides peace of mind during what can often be a very distressing situation.
 One of the key steps in being prepared is having a plan.
 In addition to basic emergency information, your personal emergency plan should include health/medical information, individual accommodations/considerations, and the locations of any specialized assistance/equipment/resources that you may need in the case of an emergency.
 To build upon your personal emergency plan, also take the time to have a discussion(s) with friends and colleagues about how they may be able to help you during an emergency.

 For those living with mobility, sensory, and/or other non-visible disabilities, emergency preparedness should involve incorporating special accommodations into their emergency response plan.
 To best prepare for an emergency according to one’s (unique or individual) needs, planning considerations that are different than otherwise recommended may be necessary.
 Persons with disabilities and either their instructor (for students) or their supervisor (for employees) should work together to develop plans and systems to make sure necessary preparations are made so appropriate action can be taken without confusion in the case of an emergency.

 MANY RECOMMENDATIONS ARE UNIFORM.
 In many cases, emergency procedures can be followed without the need for special accommodation.
-Examples include: cyber attacks, infectious disease, suspicious packages and behaviour are all generally situations in which no special planning is required unless deemed so on an individual basis.
+Examples include: cyber attacks, infectious diseases, suspicious packages and behaviour are all generally situations in which no special planning is required unless deemed so on an individual basis.